gXLg/jutsu-api/README.md

 .select_in_seasons(quality:int|None = None, items:dict[int, Iterable[int]|None]) -> Downloader
 ```

 Selects specific episodes in specific seasons.
-Seaons index goes into
+Seasons index goes into
 the key of dictionary, the value is an iterator of indexes inside this episode.
 The selection quality is the parameter `quality`.
 If it is `None`, highest
 quality will be selected.